 Note 4.
-Revenue from Ordinary Activities 2013 \$ 2012 \$ - services commissions - other revenue - market development fund income # 527,943 - 50,000 553,907 - 47,083 Total revenues from ordinary activities 577,943 600,990

-The Market Development fund income is a discretionary income stream provided by our Franchisor Bendigo & Adelaide Bank Limited calculated on the size of the deposits, loans and other financial products of the Company.
-The funds are to be spent on marketing, advertising, donations, sponsorships and grants to market the Community Bank.
+Revenue from ordinary activities 2014 \$ 2013 \$ Operating activities: - services commissions - market development fund income # 562,286 50,000 527,943 50,000 Total revenue from operating activities 612,286 577,943 The Market Development fund income is a discretionary income stream provided by our Franchisor Bendigo & Adelaide Bank Limited calculated on the size of the deposits, loans and other financial products of the Company.
+The funds are to be spent on marketing, advertising, donations, sponsorships and grants to market the Community Total revenues from ordinary activities 612,286 577,943